PowerShellCrack/PSInstallApplication/README.md

  - IgnoreErrorCodes: Ignores any exit codes in the list.
 Useful is installer requires a reboot (eg. 3010)

  - ValidateInstall: Used as an extra validation check.
 Run the detection Rule a second time.
  	      - Allowed Values (case insensitive): True or False
+ 	      - If set to true and application is already installed, this will not run
+	      - If set to true and detection rule is null, this will not run

 ## Dynamic values
  - [\<num\>-Version] =  trims the version's first digits in front by <num>